• Skip to primary navigation

 • Sentence Completion

-In this question type, you will be given a number of sentences with gaps in them and asked to complete the sentences with words from the reading text.
+In this question type, you will be given several sentences with gaps in them and asked to complete the sentences with words from the reading text.
 Check out this article to learn how to do so strategically.

 • True, False, Not Given

-‘True, False, Not Given’ questions requires you to identify if the information in a text is true or not.
-You will be given a number of factual statements and you have to check in the text if they are true or not.
+‘True, False, Not Given’ questions require you to identify if the information in a text is true or not.
+You will be given a number of factual statements and have to check in the text whether they are true.
 This is probably the most difficult question in the reading paper.

 • Matching Headings Tips and Strategy

-In the IELTS Reading test, you may be asked to match headings to sections of text.
+You may be asked to match headings to text sections in the IELTS Reading test.
 This type of question tests your ability to understand the main idea of each paragraph.

 • Labelling a Diagram